 ÖTILLÖ, The Swimrun World Championship is very difficult to get into and you need to be a very good team to manage the whole course.
 At the same time many people want to experience part of the original ÖTILLÖ course.

-This is the reason behind the very beautiful ÖTILLÖ Swimrun Sprint Final 15K which covers the last and very emotional part of the grueling World Championship course.
-It starts on the island of Ornö and finishes on the island of Utö.
-This is a point-to-point race.
+This was the reason behind the very beautiful ÖTILLÖ Sprint Final 15K which covers some of the last and very emotional part of the grueling World Championship course.
+Since then it has developed to be one of our best designed courses.

 This sprint race is not easy but you do not have to go fast.
 We suggest that you have some previous racing experience.

-The course has 13 runs and 12 swims with quite a bit of island-hoping.
+The course has 13 runs and 12 swims with quite a bit of island-hopping.
 Some of the swims have side currents.
 This is without a doubt one of our best Sprint courses.